Understanding Private Student Loans and How Stratus Can Help You!

 Stratus loans work like any other student loan but there are a few key differences.
 Certain requirements and eligibilities need to be met first before you can receive financial aid.
-If you are unsure and have more questions regarding the loans, don’t hesitate to email us here or call us at (855) 301-3335.
+If you are unsure and have more questions regarding flight school loans, don’t hesitate to email us here or call us at (855) 301-3335.

 Private student loans are offered by banks and credit unions.

 You might’ve thought that the government provides all types of student loans.
 But that’s not necessarily the case when it comes to private student loans.
 What the government offers are federal loans and financial aid.
 On the other hand, Stratus lends its own money to you to invest in your future.
-We are not backed by any government agency, and all of the risk of your loan is borne by Stratus (and you, of course, as the Borrower) to perform on them.
+We are not backed by any government agency, and all of the risk of your flight school loan is borne by Stratus (and you, of course, as the Borrower) to perform on them.